nguevara00/Sliding_Puzzle/README.md

 (Due: Sept 20, 2026)

-The project will be done in pairs.
-By Sept 14, please make sure that you have a partner to work with.
-If not, please send me a message.

 Two fundamental uninformed search techniques are Depth-first-search (DFS) and Breadth-first-search (BFS).
 In this project, you will be implementing the tree search versions of basic uninformed search algorithms.
 We have seen that BFS is guaranteed to terminate (if the state-space graph is finite) and find